 Living abroad is much easier – and more fun – if you have a good job you can do from anywhere.
 Bonus points for plenty of flexibility so you can explore wherever you’re living this month or year.
 And of course, it should be enjoyable most of the time too.
 That’s why I became a freelance digital nomad writer when I decided to travel and live abroad full-time – and I love it.
 There’s a reason it’s one of the most popular digital nomad careers.

 But of course, love alone isn’t enough to pay the bills unless you have a trust fund (and I don’t).
 So I had to figure out exactly how to make money as a freelance writer – enough to pay rent, buy food, and live a generally enjoyable life too.

-It’s taken quite a lot of trial and error, but here’s how I’ve made it work, and some tips for how you can do the same.
+It’s taken quite a lot of trial and error, but here’s how I’ve made it work as a nomad writer, and some tips for how you can do the same.
 It might inspire you to do the same!

 The Kinds of Writing I Do

 When people ask me what I do for work, I proudly announce, “I’m a Writer.”
 I’m pretty sure they can hear the capital W when I say it, since I’m so happy to do something I love and excel at to work while traveling.

 But that’s not really the whole story – there are a million kinds of writers out there.
 I write lots of things just for fun and for myself, like this blog, personal essays, and maybe a book or two (someday!).
 These are fun, but it’s hard to earn enough to live on that way if you’re not a highly established writer.